yahia-soliman/alx-backend-storage/0x01-NoSQL/README.md

 ```mongosh
 use dbName;
 ```
-This will create the data base but if we didn't add anything to that database it will not be there after closing the `mongosh`, we need to create at least a collection
+This will create the data base and all the follwing operations will be inside that database.
+But if we didn't add anything to that database it will not be there after closing the `mongosh`, we need to create at least a collection

-Create a document:
+#### Create a document:
 ```js
 db.school.insertOne({ name: "Holberton School" });
 ```
 Dont worry I know we didn't create a `school` collection but this command will create the collection if it does not exists.

-Retrieve documents:
+#### Read documents:
 ```js
 // find all documens
 db.school.find()